Faculty Eligibility & Program Commitments

 Faculty mentors make a commitment to contribute not only as research mentors (providing ongoing guidance, advice, and supervision to their advisees) but also as active participants in the intellectual enrichment activities of the Haas Scholars Program.
 Sponsors are required to attend the following events:

-- Attend one panel rehearsal (prior to the Winter Conference) on December 4–8, 2023, in RRR week; and
+- Attend one panel rehearsal (prior to the Haas Conference); and

-- Attend your advisee’s panel at the Winter Undergraduate Research Conference, January 11–12, 2024; you may also be asked to chair this panel.
+- Attend your advisee’s panel at the Haas Undergraduate Research Conference, April 2025; you may also be asked to chair this panel.

 If you are not able to attend one of these events, our expectation is that you will substitute one of these other forms of service to the Haas Scholars Program: